andy-lenox/swift-dice-lang/README.md

 ## Acknowledgments

-Inspired by the rich tradition of tabletop RPGs and the need for robust dice expression parsing in digital gaming tools.
+- Inspired by the rich tradition of tabletop RPGs and the need for robust dice expression parsing in digital gaming tools
+- Built with assistance from [Claude](https://claude.ai) for architecture design, implementation, and testing

+## Development

+DiceLang was developed through a collaborative process using modern AI-assisted development practices.
+The framework architecture, comprehensive test suite, and documentation were created with the assistance of Claude AI to ensure high code quality and maintainability.

 ---